 The Body in Castle Well: Bruno Mystery #14 by Martin Walker (2019) - This time an American graduate student turns up dead in the bottom of a well allowing an exploration of the French Resistance, art and modern France.
 Enjoy and be prepared to be hungry as Mr. Walker describes all the dishes Bruno prepares.

 Maybe You Should Talk to Someoneby Lori Gottlieb (2019) -- I loved every page of this rather long memoir of life as a therapist and someone in therapy.
 Ms. Gottlieb's honesty about her own mental health needs -- recovery from the apparently unexpected abandonment by her fiance - intertwined with tales of her clients really allows you to look at your own mental health and what can be done to help (even if you think you are fine).

-Kwon (2019) - While the blurbs describe this as a mystery/thriller, I'd say this is a book about secrets and how they infect families - even if keeping them is well-intentioned.
+Searching for Sylvia Lee by Kwon (2019) - While the blurbs describe this as a mystery/thriller, I'd say this is a book about secrets and how they infect families - even if keeping them is well-intentioned.
 I loved this book - so far it is my recommendation for summer 2019.

 Body in the Castle Well by Martin Walker (2019) - These books never fail to keep me entertained and hungry (although I am getting a bit tired of the main character's love dilemmas - just decide already.

 The Rationing Charles Wheelan (2019) - This appealed to the policy wonk in me.

 Wide Sargasso Sea-- skimmed this again for book club.